Saturday ITV Racing

-The bookmakers confirm their offers by Friday evening.
-OddsMonkey set up a dedicated forum thread in the Latest Offers forum as soon as the offers are confirmed, listing the bookmaker offers for every race.
-The thread gets 400+ posts every Saturday so it's very helpful to see how other matched betters are getting on.
+The bookmakers usually confirm their offers by Friday evening.
+OddsMonkey have set up a dedicated forum where they usually post these confirmed offers on the Friday evening.
+The threads get hundreds of posts every Saturday so it's very helpful to see how other matched bettors are getting on.
 You can find the dedicated forum here.

 Here is the thread from last Saturday, showing all the offers available and the number (#) of horses in each race:

 OddsMonkey also post below this table the links to all the offers which is very helpful too: